-When it comes to rental inspections, you’ll want to make sure a landlord preventative maintenance inspection checklist is in your rotation.
+When it comes to rental inspections, ensure a landlord preventative maintenance inspection checklist is in your rotation.

-While things like “scratched floors” are important to note for move-out inspections, they don’t necessarily warrant immediate, proactive steps to prevent further damage that will compromise the safety of your rental.
+While things like “scratched floors” are important to note for move-out inspections, they don’t warrant immediate steps to prevent further damage.
+Nor does it compromise the safety of your rental.

 However, if you’re conducting routine preventative maintenance inspections, you can proactively take care of any repair issues before they become major problems.